-- to use the training opportunities available to Teaching Assistants through MAST to enhance skills to help with speech and language issues, Autism and emotional and social needs. - to continue to raise awareness of all school staff of SEN issues and to provide appropriate training. teaching assistants to use Precision Instruction training for Reading and Numeracy on identified children.
+- to monitor progress made by children with SEN . - to use the training opportunities available to Teaching Assistants through MAST to enhance skills to help with speech and language issues, Autism and emotional and social needs. - to continue to raise awareness of all school staff of SEN issues and to provide appropriate training, teaching assistants to use Precision Instruction training for Reading and Numeracy on identified children. - to provide training for teachers on The Graduated Reponse to Inclusion document which is due to be rolled out to schools in Spring 2020.

-Appendix 1: Guidance on Assessment and Provision for SEN Pupils
+Appendix 1: Guidance on Assessment and Provision for SEND Pupils